elimango/cpymango/README.md

 <img src="/res/branding.png">

-# mango4d - for your project, for your cinema.
+# climango - for your project, for your cinema.
 root compiled project of a series for npr workflow-focused custom C4D plugins and assets.

 ## Including (roadmap; not limited to)